Optimizing Your E-Commerce Store With Technical SEO

 Organize the URL structure

 URLs (Uniform Resource Locators) are crucial for SEO.
 They show both users and search engines what’s on the specific page and where that page is located on your website.
-In other words, URLs give context to users and search engines.
+In other words, URLs give software development project.
 Therefore, you must organize URL structure to be more SEO-friendly.
 Here’s an example:

 • SEO-friendly URL: https://www.yourwebsite.com/category/subcategory/product